Budgeting Loans

 Need someone to take over your car loan?
 While this may be possible, there are some steps you need to take first.

-Keep in mind that having someone take over your car loan means they will gain ownership of the vehicle.
+Keep in mind that having someone take over your auto loan means they will gain ownership of the vehicle.
 So, while you won’t have a car payment to worry about anymore, you also will not have a vehicle.
 Make sure you can keep up with your day-to-day responsibilities, such as commuting to work, running errands, etc., before having someone take over your auto loan.

 Check Your Loan Agreement